 - Disassemble what you can and pack individual pieces separately.
 That way, these pieces will take up less space on the truck and are less likely to cause or suffer damage.
 Store screws or small pieces in a resealable bag.

-- Wrap the table top in a moving blanket and secure with tape, taking care not to let the tape adhere to the table top.
-If you have a glass tabletop, wrap the entire glass top in paper, secure the paper with tape, then wrap in bubble wrap.
-Bubble wrap can leave marks if it makes direct contact with glass.
+- Wrap the tabletop in a moving blanket and secure it with tape, taking care not to let the tape adhere to the tabletop.
+If you have a glass tabletop, wrap the entire glass top in the paper, secure the paper with tape, then wrap in bubble wrap.
+Bubble wrap can leave marks if it makes direct contact with the glass.

 If your living room furniture is antique, your coffee and end tables will require special care.
 Learn more about our antique shipping services.